 Traditional Accent Programs Rarely Solve This Cleanly

 Pronunciation workshops look productive on paper.
 So do coaching sessions and nesting support.
 However, most COOs eventually hit the same wall: the spend is visible while the operational impact stays fuzzy.
+Nobody can isolate the effect confidently.
+Consequently, most accent initiatives get classified as HR expenses rather than operational infrastructure — and never get the measurement rigor they deserve.

 Real-Time Accent Harmonization Works Inside BPO Operations